 We must provide financial assurance to governmental agencies and a variety of other entities under applicable environmental regulations relating to our landfill operations for capping, closure and post-closure costs, and our performance under certain collection, landfill and transfer station contracts.
 We satisfy our financial assurance requirements by providing surety bonds, letters of credit, insurance policies or trust deposits.
 The amount of the financial assurance requirements for capping, closure and post-closure costs is determined by applicable state environmental regulations, which vary by state.
 The financial assurance requirements for capping, closure and post-closure costs can either be for costs associated with a portion of the landfill or the entire landfill.
 Generally, states will require a third-party engineering specialist to determine the estimated capping, closure and post-closure costs that are used to determine the required amount of financial assurance for a landfill.
-The amount of financial assurance requirements related to contract performance varies by contract.
+The amount of financial assurance required can, and generally will, differ from the obligation determined and recorded under U.S. GAAP.
+The amount of the financial assurance requirements related to contract performance varies by contract.
 Additionally, we are required to provide financial assurance for our insurance program and collateral for certain performance obligations.